presidentbeef/brakeman/README.md

     brakeman [app_path]

-It is simplest to run brakeman from the root directory of the Rails application.
+It is simplest to run Brakeman from the root directory of the Rails application.
 A path may also be supplied.

 # Options